Kirk-Patrick/flutter_wifi_info_plugin/README.md

 ## Getting Started
 This Plugin currently only supports android.
 IOS implementation to be release soon.
-Import the plugin.
-Listed are all the supported getter methods to query and retrieve Network Information on your android device.
+Listed are all the supported getter methods to retrieve Network Information on your android device.

-Below is an Example code of using the plugin in  flutter application to retrieve android only Network info.
+Below code exhibits usage of  the plugin in  a flutter application to retrieve Network info.
-The WifiInfoWrapper class contains methods for some of the most useful Network infomation to be requested.

 ```dart
 import 'package:flutter/services.dart';